 Portrait of Northern Ireland art exhibition opens in Belfast

-Minister of State Conor Burns has today (Tuesday 12 October) formally opened a major Belfast Art Exhibition showcasing over 100 pieces of art, featuring the people and places that have defined Northern Ireland over the past 100 years.
+Minister of State Conor Burns formally opened a major Belfast Art Exhibition showcasing over 100 pieces of art, featuring the people and places that have defined Northern Ireland over the past 100 years.

-The ‘Portrait of Northern Ireland - Neither an Elegy nor a Manifesto’ Exhibition, supported by the Northern Ireland Office as part of its Centenary programme, will be open to the public until 4 November at Belfast’s Golden Thread Gallery.
+The ‘Portrait of Northern Ireland - Neither an Elegy nor a Manifesto’ Exhibition, supported by the Northern Ireland Office as part of its Centenary programme, was open to the public until 4 November at Belfast’s Golden Thread Gallery.

-Showcasing art from the 1920s to the present day, the exhibition demonstrates the diversity and quality of Northern Ireland art and represents artists’ responses to our geographical, social and political landscape.
+Showcasing art from the 1920s to the present day, the exhibition demonstrated the diversity and quality of Northern Ireland art and represents artists’ responses to our geographical, social and political landscape.

-Taking its subtitle from curator John Hewitt’s poem neither an elegy nor a manifesto, this exhibition is neither a lament for nor a celebration of Northern Ireland.
-Instead, it shows how the artists who were born or have worked in this part of the world have responded to the particular and universal experience of the people who live here.
-The exhibition demonstrates how visual representations of the narratives of Northern Ireland can alter our own perceptions of the landscape and of ourselves.
+Taking its subtitle from curator John Hewitt’s poem Neither an Elegy nor a Manifesto, the exhibition was neither a lament for nor a celebration of Northern Ireland.
+Instead, it showed how the artists who were born or have worked in this part of the world have responded to the particular and universal experience of the people who live here.
+The exhibition demonstrated how visual representations of the narratives of Northern Ireland can alter our own perceptions of the landscape and of ourselves.

-Visitors will be able to view an extraordinary array of works by artists including Paul Henry, William Scott, Joy Gerrard, Willie Doherty and Susan McWilliams, with Turner Prize nominees included alongside emerging artists from Belfast School of Art.
-Many of the works in the show have not been available for public view for many years.
+Visitors were be able to view an extraordinary array of works by artists including Paul Henry, William Scott, Joy Gerrard, Willie Doherty and Susan McWilliams, with Turner Prize nominees included alongside emerging artists from Belfast School of Art.
+Many of the works in the show were not available for public view for many years.

-In addition to nurturing emerging local talent and providing a platform to showcase local artists’ skills, it is hoped that the exhibition will support the local arts sector as it deals with the impact of Covid 19.
+In addition to nurturing emerging local talent and providing a platform to showcase local artists’ skills, it was hoped that the exhibition supported the local arts sector as it deals with the impact of Covid 19.

 Opening the exhibition, Minister Burns said: